Cat show

 A cat show is a judged event where the owners of cats compete to win titles in various cat registering organizations by entering their cats to be judged after a breed standard.
 Both pedigreed and companion (or moggy) cats are admissible, although the rules differ from organization to organization.
 Cats are compared to a breed standard, and the owners of those judged to be closest to it are awarded a prize.
 Moggys are judged based on their temperament.
 Often, at the end of the year, all of the points accrued at various shows are added up and more national and regional titles are awarded.

+History

+The first cat show took place at the Crystal Palace in London in 1871.
+It was organised by Harrison Weir.

 Australia

 In Australia, the shows can be either "closed style" or "open style" judging.
 In closed shows, the cats are placed in undecorated cages with white curtains and a bed.
 The owners must then leave the hall.
 The judges for each ring will examine each animal in turn and decide on awards.
 Then the owner may return.
 In open style, the owners and other spectators may stay to watch the judging, as the judges talk to them about the cats.
 Some popular events that hosts cat shows include the annual Sydney Royal Easter Show held at Sydney's Olympic Park, and the Cat Lovers Show, held in Melbourne and Sydney.